earthly/earthly/docs/ci-integration/remote-buildkit.md

 rm: can't remove '/var/earthly/dind/...': Resource busy
 ```

+In EKS, users reported that mounting an EBS volume, instead of a Kubernetes `emptyDir` worked.

 This part of our documentation needs improvement.
 If you have a Kubernetes-based setup, please [let us know](https://earthly.dev/slack) how you have mounted `EARTHLY_TMP_DIR` and whether `WITH DOCKER` worked well for you.

 **`BUILDKIT_TCP_TRANSPORT_ENABLED`**